 Please note that the Coronavirus (Scotland) Act came into force on 7 April 2020 and associated regulations have been made.

-This most relevant planning provision currently in force means that
+This most relevant planning provisions currently in force means that:

-- where a planning permission or listed building consent expired, or is due to expire, during the period from 7 April 2020 to 6 October 2020 then that permission will not now lapse until 6 April 2021.
+- where a planning permission or listed building consent expired, or is due to expire, during the period from 7 April 2020 to 30 September 2021 then that permission will not now lapse until 31 March 2022.

 - the requirement for public events as part of pre-application consultation for major applications is suspended subject to an alternative method of consultation being agreed

 - the requirement to display planning documents in a physical location is also suspended (eg those related to the Local Development Plan preparation and Environmental Impact Assessment reports).

 Development Management Officers will carry out site visits for planning applications and enforcement investigations only where this is deemed to be essential and on the basis that face-to-face contact is avoided.
 Officers will not go inside properties.
-Where access to a rear garden or private area would be the only other way of assessing the application, we will ask the applicant/agent to send us photographs and may specify where these should be taken from.
+Where access to a rear garden or a private area is the only other way of assessing the application, we will ask the applicant/agent to send us photographs and may specify where these should be taken from.

 Aberdeen City Council Planning Development Management Committee and Local Review Body

-The Aberdeen City Council Planning Development Management Committee and Local Review Body and Pre-application Forum meetings and hearings have continued to operate but meetings have been carried out remotely and not in a Committee room.
+The Aberdeen City Council Planning Development Management Committee, Local Review Body and Pre-application Forum meetings and hearings have continued to operate but meetings have been carried out remotely and not in a Committee room.
 Meetings have been recorded and, thereafter, been made publicly available for viewing on the Council’s website.
 Please visit our committee pages for details on Committee dates and weblinks to the recordings.